 Church of St. Mary Pantanassa, in Monastiraki Square

 The church which is in the background of the image above is the Church of St. Mary Pantanassa.
 Believe it or not, it was once known as the Great Monastery.
 Over time, probably with the construction of greater religious establishments, it started being called the Little Monastery.
 Or Monastiraki, in Greek.
 So this small church is actually the source of the name of the entire area.

 Places to visit in Athens left by the Romans

 Monastiraki Square is the best place to start your walk if you wish to visit the remains of the buildings left by the Romans.
 You simply walk from the square in the direction of the Museum of Ceramics.
 Right next to it you will encounter the first Roman vestiges.

 Today you can enter the archaeological complex to check out the ruins of Hadrian’s Library.
-The best kept part is in the Western side, where you’ll also find the entrance.
+The best-kept part is on the Western side, where you’ll also find the entrance.
 Here, you can admire the beautiful Corinthian columns, made out of Poros stone and marble.

 The tickets are inexpensive, so you could check out Hadrian’s Library up close.
 You can also just take a stroll on Areos Street to admire the ruins from behind a fence.

 After the area surrounding Hadrian’s Library, you reach another fenced location with ruins: the Roman Agora.
 It’s actually a Roman Forum, smaller and less well-preserved than that the Roman Forum in Rome, Italy.
 But you’ll notice some resemblance.